-Section 6.8.
+Section 7.8.
 Staggered Board.

-Directors of the Board shall be elected/selected so as to implement a staggered Board system.
+Directors of the Board should be elected/selected so as to implement a staggered Board system.

-Section 6.9.
+Section 7.9.
 Board Term.

-The term of office for a Director of the Board shall be four (4) years.
-A Director’s term shall end on December 31 of an even-numbered year and new Director’s term shall begin on January 1 of an odd numbered year.
-USA Judo shall nominate and elect a successor Director within sixty (60) days of the end of a Director’s term, or by the next regularly-scheduled meeting of the Board, whichever is earlier.
-A Director therefore shall hold office for a maximum of sixty
+Unless otherwise stated herein, the term of office for a Director of the Board shall be four (4) years.
+A Director’s term shall end and new Director’s term shall begin upon Certification of an Election applicable to the position, which shall occur as soon as possible after the election.
+In the event of a Director’s resignation, removal, incapacity, disability or death, USA Judo shall nominate and elect a successor Director within sixty (60) days, or, at the latest, shall elect a successor Director at the next regularly scheduled Board meeting.

-(60) days beyond the end of his or her four (4) year term to permit time for USA Judo to identify and elect a successor Director.
-USA Judo shall also nominate and elect a successor Director within sixty (60) days of the date of a Director’s resignation, removal, incapacity, disability or death, or, at the latest, shall elect a successor Director at the next regularly-scheduled Board meeting.
+If requested by the Board, an outgoing Director should assist with the transition of duties to the incoming Director.

-Section 6.10.
+Section 7.10.
 Board Term Limits.

-Unless there are determined to be extraordinary circumstances, no Director of the Board shall serve more than two (2) consecutive terms.

-IF a board member petitions to serve a third term, due to extraordinary circumstances for a good cause, he/she must affirm the vote of seven (7) board members or more to be nominated for a third term on the board in his/her current position.
-This would be for a one-time extension only and final decision would be made from the voting process in place for that director’s election.
+No Director of the Board may serve more than two (2) consecutive terms in the same position.
+However, a Board Member may petition to serve a third term in a different role, and must obtain an affirmative vote from the majority of the Board Members to be nominated to be on the ballot for such third term.

 When a Director is elected/selected to fill a vacancy because of the resignation, removal, incapacity, disability or death of a Director, and the remaining term is for two (2) or more years, such term shall constitute a full term.
 Thus, if the vacancy being filled is for two (2) or more years, the Director may serve one additional four (4) year term immediately following the two (2) year term.
 If the vacancy being filled is for less than two (2) years, the term shall not be a full term.
 Thus, the Director shall be able to serve two (2) additional four (4) year terms following completion of the filled vacancy term.

-Section 6.11.
+Section 7.11.
 Director Attendance.

-Directors of the Board shall be expected to attend in person all regularly scheduled Board meetings, though for exigent circumstances a Director may participate in a meeting by telephone.
+Directors of the Board are expected to attend in person two (2) regularly scheduled Board meetings (currently held at Senior Nationals and the President’s Cup), although for exigent circumstances a Director may participate in a meeting by telephone.
+All other meetings shall be by videoconference.
 Directors shall be required to attend no less than one half (1/2) of all regularly scheduled Board meetings.

-Section 6.12.
+Section 7.12.
 Resignation, Removal and Vacancies.